 DISA AA service allows a caller to dial a single-digit number (DISA AA number) and be connected to the desired party automatically.
 Each DISA OGM can be assigned up to ten destinations that can be called by dialing a DISA AA number (0-9).
-These destinations can be any destination within the PBX which has an extension number or floating extension number.
+These destinations can be any destination within the PBX (or even another PBX connected by TIE Line service) which has an extension number or floating extension number. $(\rightarrow$ 1.25.1 TIE Line Service)